ciscoheat/superforms-web/src/routes/migration/+page.md

 + { path: string; messages: string[] }
 ```

-The path follows the same format as the above described string accessor path.
+The path follows the same format as the above-described string accessor path.
 If you want to display all messages grouped:

 ```svelte
 {#if $allErrors.length}